 Early diagnosis of cancer oesophagus is essential to reduce mortality from this disease.
 The Cancer Prevention Trials Unit (CPTU) and Rebecca Fitzgerald’s Group in Cambridge have been working together over several years to pioneer a new early detection programme for Barrett’s and oesophageal cancer.

 Cancer Research UK (CRUK) and the National Institute for Health and Care Research (NIHR) are supporting the £6.4million implementation BEST4 trial (co-led by Peter Sasieni and Rebecca Fitzgerald) designed to provide the cancer detection and mortality data necessary to establish whether Cytosponge-TFF3 test could be used as part of a routine screening programme in individuals with a history of heartburn.

-The trial will open to recruitment in June 2023 in centres across the UK, including Scotland.
+The trial aims to start recruitment in October 2023 in centres across the UK.

 We will be recruiting a team of clinical research professionals to run this trial shortly, please check our vacancies page here.

 - Demonstrate Cytosponge’s impact on oesophageal cancer mortality when offered as a ‘screening’ test to individuals on medication for heartburn who have not been investigated by endoscopy.
 The BEST4 screening study will recruit 120,000 participants, of whom 40,000 will receive Cytosponge in mobile units located in 5 UK regions.

 - Investigate whether Cytosponge could be used as the primary surveillance instead of endoscopy in patients with non-dysplastic Barrett’s Oesophagus.
 In the BEST4 Surveillance study (N= 1,900), individuals identified with Barrett’s will also be offered monitoring or surveillance with Cytosponge coupled with additional lab biomarker tests to see if they could avoid endoscopy for their follow-up in future